foundryvtt/dnd5e/wiki/Module-Registration.md

 ### Display Mode

-The `display` flag can be used to specify that a specific compendium should use the [Table of Contents][Table-of-Contents.md] display rather than the default compendium interface.
+The `dnd5e.display` flag can be used to specify that a specific compendium should use the [Table of Contents][Table-of-Contents.md] display rather than the default compendium interface.
 It should only be used for compendiums with the `JournalEntry` document type.

 ```json
 {